Embarrassing Moments in Spanish I

 Intended phrase: No way!

-What was said: Mi en pedo !
+What was said: Mi en pedo!

 Translation: Me in a fart!

 Conclusion: Tricky phrase that has crushing consequences if used wrong.
 Be sure to use the N and not the M. “Ni en pedo ” means “no way”.
+(Seriously, we have an entire article about farting phrases here if you’re interested.)

 Intended phrase: I read it in a forum.

-What was said: Lo leí en un forro .
+What was said: Lo leí en un forro.

 Translation: I read it in a condom!